In Gayle We Trust

-In Gayle We Trust is a comedic digital series developed and produced by Ryan Noggle NBCUniversal Digital Studio in partnership with Andy Hayman at Mindshare Entertainment and the show's sole sponsor, American Family Insurance.
+In Gayle We Trust is a comedic web series developed and produced by Ryan Noggle NBCUniversal Digital Studio in partnership with Andy Hayman at Mindshare Entertainment and the show's sole sponsor, American Family Insurance.
 The series centers around Gayle Evans (Elisa Donovan), a small-town insurance agent and her host of colorful and quirky clients.

-Season 1, written and directed by Brent Forrester (The Office (US), The Simpsons) premiered in September 2009.
-Season 2, directed by Sandy Smolan and written by Tim McKeon and Kevin Seccia, premiered in July 2010.
+Season one, written and directed by Brent Forrester (The Office (US), The Simpsons) premiered in September 2009.
+Season two, directed by Sandy Smolan and written by Tim McKeon and Kevin Seccia, premiered in July 2010.
 Season 3, which follows the town's pursuit of staging an insurance-themed, Broadway-style musical, launched in October 2011.
 Season 3 was directed by Jason Farrand and written by Anthony Q. Farrell, Ryan Noggle and Andy Hayman.

 Plot

 Season 1 (2009)

-Nestled somewhere in the middle of America, Maple Grove is populated with a host of colorful characters, and they all turn to one person for insurance needs, counseling and much much more.
-Though an insurance agent by trade, Gayle Evans has become the default cure-all for the small town, as her pleasant disposition and sound advice has made her a go-to resource in the lives of her clients.
-From a newlywed couple seeking weekly marital advice, to an overconfident plumber trying to protect his coveted identity, to a traveling hypnotist needing liability coverage, Gayle's clientele range from sympathetic to pathetic to outright bizarre.
+Maple Grove is home to a cast of characters, all of whom turn to one person for insurance, counseling, and much more.
+Though an insurance agent by trade, Gayle Evans has become the town’s default fix-all, as her disposition and advice have made her a resource for her clients.
+From a newlywed couple seeking weekly marital advice to a plumber trying to protect his identity and a hypnotist needing liability coverage, Gayle’s clientele range from sympathetic to pathetic to bizarre.

 Season 2 (2010)

-In Season 2, Gayle's clientele range from sweet to sympathetic to outright bizarre.
+In Season two, Gayle's clientele range from sweet to sympathetic to outright bizarre.
 From first-time expecting parents needing baby advice, to a plumber-by-day-rock-star-by-night egomaniac, to a hair-brained hair stylist in need of small business insurance, Gayle's got her hands full.
 She becomes a friend, psychiatrist and advisor to the colorful and quirky locals of Maple Grove.

 Season 3 (2011)

-Returning from lunch on an idle Monday, Maple Grove insurance agent Gayle Evans is approached by a bombastic stranger.
-Theatrical and overly confident, Rafael reveals to Gayle that he’s oh so close to completing his first musical, Policies!
+Returning from lunch on a Monday, Maple Grove insurance agent Gayle Evans is approached by a stranger, Rafael, who reveals to Gayle that he’s close to completing his first musical, Policies!
 Policies!, a love story about a small town insurance agent who helps his clients’ dreams come true.
-Rafael has arrived in the Midwestern hamlet to not only find inspiration from his muse, Gayle, but furthermore to stage the entire production in all of its grandeur before introducing Broadway to its next blockbuster smash hit.
+Rafael has arrived not only to find inspiration from his muse, Gayle, but to stage the entire production before introducing Broadway to its next blockbuster smash hit.

-We soon learn, however, that Rafael is not the gifted impresario he presents, but rather an insecure man with a half-baked script.
-Finding herself in the eye of the tornado, Gayle must now juggle clueless executive producers, a wannabe movie star, a melodramatic teen diva, an actor with paralyzing stage fright, an always bitter rival and many more roadblocks in her pursuit of protecting Rafael’s dream and helping it become fully realized.
-Will Gayle pull everyone together and make “Policies!
-Policies!” the crowd-pleasing, roof-raising hit Rafael always knew it could be?
+It is soon revealed that Rafael is not the confident impresario he pretends to be, but an insecure man with a half-baked script.
+Gayle finds herself in charge of protecting and realising Rafael's dream, suddenly responsible for wrangling clueless executive producers and difficult actors.
+It is up to Gayle to navigate the roadblocks in the path to making 'Policies!
+Policies!' the smash hit Rafael believes it to be.